 His many roles

-For 36 years, he was his closest collaborator in all stages of the development of the Congregation.
+For 36 years, Michael was Don Bosco’s closest collaborator in all stages of the development of the Congregation.
 He was professed in 1855, was first spiritual director of the Congregation at 22 (1859) and was ordained in 1860.
 He became the first director of the Mirabello College at 26 (1863-1865) and, later, was Vicar of Valdocco, with its 700 pupils and of the Society.
 He was administrator of the Letture Cattoliche (Catholic Readings), responsible for formation (1869) and for personnel.
 In 1875, he became Director General of the Salesian Sisters and he accompanied Don Bosco on his journeys.

 Don Bosco’s first successor

 At the explicit request of the Founder, in 1884, Pope Leo XIII named him to succeed Don Bosco and confirmed him as Rector Major in 1888.
 Fr.
 Micahel was seen as the ‘Living Rule’ because of his austere fidelity, yet he also displayed a fatherly spirit that was capable of great thoughtfulness, so much so that he was known as ‘a king of kindness.’